phonon/blender-minecraft-json/README.md

 ---------------------------------------
 - **Only exports cuboid objects** e.g. Object meshes must be rectangular prisms (8 vertices and 6 faces).
 The local mesh coordinates must be aligned to global XYZ axis. **Do not rotate the mesh vertices in edit mode.**
 - **All cuboids must be separate objects.**
-- **Apply rotations at the Object level (outside of mesh edit).** Only one axis can have a **net rotation** with 6 possible values: [-45, -22.5, 0, 22.5, 45].
+- **Apply rotations at the Object level (outside of mesh edit).** Only one axis can have a **net rotation** with 5 possible degree values: [-45, -22.5, 0, 22.5, 45].
 What **net rotation** means is that the object can have any multiple of 90 deg rotations on any axis (because the object is still a cuboid), but only one axis can have a further rotation of values listed.
+Objects with invalid rotations will be rounded to their closest valid rotation.
 Examples of valid/invalid rotations:

 |x   | y   | z  |       |
 |----|---- |----|------ |